crashoverride777/swifty-ads/README.md

 HOW TO USE

+Use the AdsManager.swift methods to show ads for tv.

+To manually show ads do the following...

 - Init the helper(s) as soon as possible e.g ViewController or AppDelegate to load the SDK.
 ```swift
 AppLovinInter.sharedInstance